How should I set up my elementary class in Kiddom?

 Project-based or Interdisciplinary Classes

-- For a project-based model, create a separate class for each interdisciplinary project, incorporating standards for all content areas covered.
-For example, in a unit where students are creating simple websites about endangered species, you could create a class that includes standards from biology, ISTE technology standards, social emotional standards, and English Language Arts standards.
+For a project-based model, you can create a separate class for each interdisciplinary project, incorporating standards for all content areas covered.
+For example, in a unit where students are creating simple websites about endangered species, you could create a class that includes standards from biology, ISTE technology standards, social-emotional standards, and English Language Arts standards.
+Another example would be to create an interdisciplinary STEM class that integrates math, science, and technical standards with ELA, social studies, and humanity standards.
+These approaches help students draw connections across content areas.